m15a/flake-fennel-tools/README.md

 In this flake, the package contains a runnable script of Faith, `bin/faith`.
-The script begins with shebang line `#!/usr/bin/env fennel`, thus enabling you to test your codes against different Fennel variants.
+The script begins with shebang line `#!/usr/bin/env fennel`, thus enabling you to test your code against different Fennel variants.

-Don't forget to add the Faith script path to environment variable `$FENNEL_PATH`, so that you can require Faith module in your test codes.
+Don't forget to add the Faith script path to environment variable `$FENNEL_PATH`, so that you can require Faith module in your test code.
 It could be set in `devShell`:

 ```nix